 This post may contain affiliate links.
-Please read my disclosure policy.
+Please read our disclosure policy.

 Filipino Lumpia

 Then I ran into a problem.
 Where would I find the recipe?
 I looked online and didn’t find anything that sounded quite right.
-The lumpia that I remembered was not your average eggroll.
+The lumpia I remembered was not your average eggroll.

 There wasn’t cabbage or an abundance of vegetables in them.
 I simply remembered that there were a lot of different flavors packed into a very thin wrapper.